Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 You need to recommend a solution to meet the following requirements:

 - Trigger on-demand Azure Policy compliance scans.
 - **Raise Azure Monitor non-compliance alerts by querying logs collected by Log Analytics.**

 What should you recommend for each requirement?
 To answer, select the appropriate options in the answer area.

 ![Alt Image Text](../images/az305_12_33.png "Body image")

-**box1: CLI is correct.**
+**box1: CLI is correct.**   💩

-**box2: I first set the diagnostic setting on activity log so that all policy related messages are sent to log analytic workspace.**
+**box2: Log analytic workspace.** 💩

-#### Question 52
+#### Question 52 💩

 You have an Azure subscription.

 You plan to deploy five storage accounts that will store block blobs and five storage accounts that will host file shares.
 The file shares will be accessed by using the SMB protocol

 You need to recommend an access authorization solution for the storage accounts.
 The solution must meet the following requirements: